 3. Preparing the frame for the new fabric begins with a thorough cleaning of the frame surfaces.
 Aside from that, lay your new cloth down on a clean, level surface with the right side down.

 4. Glue is essential for ensuring the cloth stays perfectly on the frame and to make it neatly spread on the frame.
 Spread the glue on the back of the frame.
 Only spread the glue an inch from the outside of the frame.

 5. Place the front side of the frame on the speaker cloth with the surface having glue faced up.
 The corners of the fabric should be drawn on the gum at each of the corners with additional effort using a staple gun.
-To ensure that the clothes stay perfectly on the frame, stretch it before stapling it to make it tight.
+To ensure that the fabric stays perfectly on the frame, stretch it before stapling it to make it tight.